Bowling: Ancient history

-The earliest known forms of bowling date back to ancient Egypt, with wall drawings depicting bowling being found in a royal Egyptian tomb dated to 5200 BC and miniature pins and balls in an Egyptian child's grave about 5200 BC.
-Remnants of bowling balls were found among artifacts in ancient Egypt going back to the Egyptian protodynastic period in 3200 BC.
-What is thought to be a child's game involving porphyry (stone) balls, a miniature trilithon, and nine breccia-veined alabaster vase-shaped figures—thought to resemble the more modern game of skittles—was found in Naqada, Egypt in 1895.
+The earliest known forms of bowling date back to ancient Egypt, with wall drawings depicting bowling being found in a royal Egyptian tomb dated to 3200 BCE and miniature pins and balls in an Egyptian child's grave about 3200 BCE.
+Remnants of bowling balls were found among artifacts in ancient Egypt going back to the Egyptian protodynastic period in 3200 BCE.
+What is thought to be a child's game involving porphyry (stone) balls, a miniature trilithon, and nine breccia-veined alabaster vase-shaped figures—thought to resemble the more modern game of skittles—was found in Naqada, Egypt, in 1895.

 Balls were made using the husks of grains, covered in a material such as leather, and bound with string.
 Other balls made of porcelain have also been found, indicating that these were rolled along the ground rather than thrown due to their size and weight.
 Some of these resemble the modern-day jack used in target bowl games.
 Bowling games of different forms are also noted by Herodotus as an invention of the Lydians in Asia Minor.

-About 2,000 years ago, in the Roman Empire, a similar game evolved between Roman legionaries entailing the tossing of stone objects as close as possible to other stone objects, which eventually evolved into Italian Bocce, or outdoor bowling.
+About 2,000 years ago, in the Roman Empire, a similar game evolved between Roman legionaries entailing the tossing of stone objects as close as possible to other stone objects, which eventually evolved into Italian bocce, or outdoor bowling.

-Around 400 AD, bowling began in Germany as a religious ritual to cleanse oneself from sin by rolling a rock into a club (kegel) representing the heathen, resulting in bowlers being called keglers.
+Around AD 400, bowling began in Germany as a religious ritual to cleanse oneself from sin by rolling a rock into a club (kegel) representing the heathen, resulting in bowlers being called keglers.

 Post-classical history

 In 1299, the oldest-surviving known bowling green for target style bowling was built: Master's Close (now the Old Bowling Green of the Southampton Bowling Club) in Southampton, England, which is still in use.

 In 1325, laws were passed in Berlin and Cologne that limited bets on lawn bowling to five shillings.

 In 1366, the first official mention of bowling in England was made, when King Edward III banned it as a distraction to archery practice.

 In the 15th–17th centuries, lawn bowling spread from Germany into Austria, Switzerland, and the Low Countries, with playing surfaces made of cinders or baked clay.

 In 1455, lawn bowling lanes in London were first roofed-over, turning bowling into an all-weather game.
-In Germany, they were called kegelbahns, and were often attached to taverns and guest houses.
+In Germany, they were called kegelbahns and were often attached to taverns and guest houses.

 In 1463, a public feast was held in Frankfurt, Germany, with a venison dinner followed by lawn bowling.